 Mic preamps with iron in their transformers are pretty much considered the best for recording drums by most engineers because of how they match up and enhance the tone of the drums.
 Neve = beefy.
 E-Dyne = generally musical with firm bottom end Helios = woody.
 Mic pres, Microphones and mic placement are kid of like snare drums - you can never have too many choices, LOL!

 There are many great microphones available out there; A/T, Shure, Blue, DPA, Neumann, Gefell... the list goes on and on.
-I previously endorsed Shure for many years, and I once got the Germans with Schoeps to help pay for my Modern Drummer Festival 2000 appearance!
-I still love my Schoeps, and usually place a matched pair of Schoeps for my Overhead mics, which are the most important of all the other microphones.
+I previously endorsed Shure for many years and Shure is a "class act" with sturdy great sounding mics.
+They are always an excellent choice for all purposes.
+I've owned and used Schoeps mics for almost 20 years now and normally place a matched pair of Schoeps for my Overhead mics, which are the most important of all the other microphones.
 Schoeps have that absolute "you are there" abilities and they also add a slight sweet top end - not more volume, just something velvety.
-For years I used Shure mics and think they are great.
 Currently I love the off axis rejection of the beyerdynamic line up, mc88, m69, m210 for close drum miking.
-The Gefell UMT800 is the best bass drum mic I've heard and it is nice having something that almost nobody else ever uses.
+I like the Lauten tube LA320 pair for great room sound also.
+Lauten mics are underrated.
 Finally, I have several matched pairs of different ribbon mics that are alternated with what I've mentioned above, depending on the desired tone.

 Protools is what everybody uses.
 It's kind of a drag at times - kind of expensive and irritating at times, but it's what we all use, so I work in Protools.
 I can accept files from any format and help you make your record.
 Let's talk about what you want!